PaulThomasGames/paulthomasgames.github.io/README.md

-# Paul Thomas Games
+# Twisted Flower

-The repository for the Paul Thomas Games website.
+The repository for the Twisted Flower website.

-Can be viewed at <a href="https://paulthomasgames.github.io">paulthomasgames.github.io</a>.
+Can be viewed at <a href="https://twisted.games">twisted.games</a>.

 # Licensing

-Archivo (<a href="https://github.com/Omnibus-Type/Archivo">Omnibus-Type</a>) is licensed under the SIL Open Font License, Version 1.1.

-Funnel Sans (<a href="https://github.com/Dicotype/Funnel">Dicotype</a>) is licensed under the SIL Open Font License, Version 1.1.

 Bootstrap (<a href="https://github.com/twbs/bootstrap">The Bootstrap Authors</a>) is licensed under the MIT License.